Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

 \subsubsection{The Wave Packet Transport Equation}

-In the spatially homogeneous wave turbulence we used wave action density $n_\p$ and a linear dispersion relation $\sigma_\p$, both being a function of a wave number $\p$.
+In the spatially homogeneous wave turbulence of Section \ref{WTSection} we used wave action density $n_\p$ and a linear dispersion relation $\sigma_\p$, both being a function of a wave number $\p$.
 In the case when there is a slowly varying large scale background, i.e. a system where spatial inhomogeneity is present, the properties of wave action and the dispersion relation will depend on the position in space.
 Then it makes sense to introduce an additional parameter, a position vector $\r$ in wave action and linear dispersion relation.
-In introducing space dependence we will take an advantage of extreme horizontal scale separation assumption for which (\ref{HamiltonianGeneral}) was derived.
-This was formally done in \cite{WKBHamiltonian} using a combination of Gabor and Wigner transforms.
-The Gabor transform is a Gaussian envelope and in \cite{WKBHamiltonian} modulates two rapidly varying waves represented by the Wigner transform.
-In the end, the envelope structure and it's residual circulation \cite{BM05} are discarded.
+The theory for this spatial dependence is developed in \cite{WKBHamiltonian} using a Gabor transform to represent the envelope structure describing the spatial localization and carrier frequency.
+The leading order balance in \cite{WKBHamiltonian} leads to action and phase conservation along ray paths.
+The balance on the envelope scale implies phase modulation, for which we direct the reader to the appendix of \cite{CohenLee} for clarity.
+Associated with the envelope structure is a residual circulation \cite{BM05}.
+The potential for the wave packet to interact with its envelope structure is possible \cite{BM05,dosser2011anelastic} but would require a modification of the uniform potential vorticity statement (\ref{PV}).
+It is at this stage that one might also want to consider the potential for nonlinear wave steepening effects associated with $\H_{\rm local}$ to counter the dispersion of ray characteristics as a precursor to the description of solitary wave dynamics.

+The familiar statement of action conservation that we are after is obtained in \cite{WKBHamiltonian} by assuming the scale of the envelope structure is large in comparison to the inverse wavenumber of the small scale wave, i.e. the wave packet contains many oscillations.
 The result required here can be obtained more simply by using a Wigner transform alone to define the space-time dependent wave action spectral density: